Equidistribution of $q$-orbits of closed geodesics: The main terms

-\begin{proof}[Proof of Proposition \ref{cor:Eiscontr}] If $\chi=\chi_0$ is principal then the result follows directly from the the formula for integrals of the modified Eisenstein series along geodesics in terms of Dedekind sums as in \cite[Eq.
-(3.12)]{Nor22} as well as the standard symmetry $s(-a,c)=-s(a,c)$ for Dedekind sums.
-Thus we may assume that $\chi$ is non-principal.
+\begin{proof}[Proof of Proposition \ref{cor:Eiscontr}] If $\chi=\chi_0$ is principal then the first term of (\ref{eq:eiscohoformula}) vanishes.
+The explicit formula for integrals of the holomorphic Eisenstein series of level $N$ along closed geodesics in terms of Dedekind sums $s(a,q)$ as in \cite[eq.\ (3.20)]{Nor22} gives